KEEN Rising Stars

 "That’s the goal, right?
 Help them have fun while also learning."

-The Gamer: Cheryl Bodnar
+Dr. Cheryl Bodnar

 “Why aren't we using games in higher education?
 It makes no sense that we use them all the way up till students get to University; then they are used in industry, but not in the University.”

 The entrepreneurial mindset is an essential core element of Cheryl Bodnar’s personality and drives her daily.
-Despite not having any formal training in engineering education, she employed her curiosity about the field to identify gaps and opportunities, and build a successful research program
+Despite not having any formal training in engineering education, she employed her curiosity about the field to identify gaps and opportunities, and build a successful research program.

 Dr. Cheryl Bodnar, Associate Professor at Rowan University, was born and raised in Canada.
 Her family clearly has creativity in their DNA.
 Her grandfather, John Fox, was awarded the Order of Canada for his work as Vice President of Engineering and Special Projects with Canadian Pacific Rail.